The Caddoan Peoples Are Known For Their Distinctive ______.

 • Clan System: Caddoan societies were organized around a clan system, with individuals identifying with specific lineages and tracing their ancestry back to a common ancestor.
 This clan structure played a vital role in social organization, influencing marriage patterns, inheritance, and social standing.
 Membership in a particular clan provided a sense of belonging and identity, fostering cooperation and mutual support within the community.

 • Specialized Labor: The agricultural success of the Caddoan peoples allowed for the specialization of labor.
 While agriculture remained central, individuals also dedicated themselves to crafting, trading, religious duties, and other essential roles within the community.
-This division of labor facilitated economic growth and the creation of intricate social networks.
+This division of labor facilitated economic growth and the creation of complex social networks.

 • Political Organization: The level of political organization varied across different Caddoan tribes.
 Some maintained relatively independent villages, while others formed larger confederacies, uniting several villages under a common leadership structure.
 This political complexity reflects the dynamic nature of Caddoan society and the ability of individual tribes to adapt to changing circumstances.
 Trade networks played a crucial role in uniting these different groups, further strengthening their overall political and economic influence.